kaitokidi/WakomExercice/README.md

 WakomExercice
 =============

+This "Game" is intended to be usefull to practice with the Wacom and other graphical things to draw on your computer, or also, you can prove your skill with the mouse (why not(?)).

 The rules:
 1- no one talk about fight club
 2- DO NOT TOUCH BLACK THINGS IF YOU DONT WANT TO START AGAIN